toddhodes/AnimationThrowdown/README.md

 ## Individual Scripts Docs

-### Deck management

-These scripts should be run from the Makefile.
-Don't bother running them separately.

--  get-cards
--  get-deck
--  gen-cards
--  gen-cm
--  gen-cm-tokens
--  gen-cm-combined

-This searches only your deck and CM, ignores the xml:

-- cardAndCmGrep.sh

 ### Arena and Adventure fights

--

-### Purchases

 These automate buying refills for Adventure, and, run fights in groups of 5.
 The script adventure-iterate.sh combines the refill buying and fighting, that's the one you probably want.
 If you are not over your card cap, you can have it buy 50k packs with coins as it iterates with the now-commented-out ./buy-50kcoin-pack.sh.

+- adventure-iterate.sh

 - adventure-buy-refills.sh
 - adventure-fight5.sh
-- adventure-iterate.sh

 These automate buying refills for Arena, and, run fights in groups of 5.
 The script arena-iterate.sh combines the refill buying and fighting, that's the one you probably want.
 If you are not over your card cap, you can have it buy 50k packs with coins as it iterates with the now-commented-out ./buy-50kcoin-pack.sh.

+- arena-iterate.sh

 - arena-buy-refills.sh
 - arena-fight5.sh

-- arena-iterate.sh
+### Purchases

 These automate buying the items indicated: